staabm/staabm.github.io/_posts/2023-05-06-racing-rector.md

 ### Defer IO

+_IO means input/output and is a term for operations which read or write data from/to a file, network, database, …_

 The initial profile revealed a few more small costs, which I worked through with some small pull requests:

 - https://github.com/rectorphp/rector-src/pull/3664